 Real GDP can then be used to determine if the U.S. economy is growing more quickly or more slowly than the quarter before, or the same quarter the year before.
 In this way, you can tell where the economy is in the business cycle.
 Here's the real U.S. GDP growth rate for every year since 1929.

-The ideal GDP growth rate is between 2% and 3%.
+The ideal GDP growth rate is typically between 2% and 3%.
 The BEA revises its quarterly estimate each month when it receives new data.

 The GDP growth rate is critical for investors to adjust the asset allocation in their portfolios.
 They also compare countries' GDP growth rates.
 Countries with strong growth attract more investors for their corporate stocks, bonds, and even their sovereign debt.

-First, it tells you how much the economy is producing.
+Real GDP tells you how much the economy is producing.
 Real GDP can be used to compare the size of economies throughout the world.
-But, to compensate for the different cost of living between countries, you must use purchasing power parity.
+However, to compensate for the different costs of living between countries, you must use purchasing power parity.